Day of the Dead: Italy

 In Italy, November 2 is All Souls' Day and is colloquially known as Day of the Dead or Giorno dei Morti.
 While many regional nuances exist, celebrations generally consist of placing flowers at cemeteries and family burial sites and speaking to deceased relatives.
-Some traditions also include lighting a red candle or lumino on the window sills at sunset and laying out a table of food for deceased relatives who will come to visit.
-Like other Day of the Dead traditions around the world, Giorno dei Morti is a day dedicated to honoring the lives of those who have died.
-Additionally, it is a tradition that teaches children not to be afraid of death.

 In Sicily, families celebrate a long-held Day of the Dead tradition called The Festival of the Dead or Festa dei Morti.
 On the eve of November 1, La Festa di Ognissanti, or All Saints' Day, older family members act as the defunti, or spirits of deceased family members, who sneak into the home and hide sweets and gifts for their young descendants to awake to.
 On the morning of November 2, children begin the day by hunting to find the gifts in shoes or a special wicker basket of the dead called cannistru dei morti or u cannistru, which typically consist of various sweets, small toys, boned-shaped almond flavored cookies called ossa dei morti, sugar dolls called pupi di Zucchero, and fruit, vegetable, and ghoul-shaped marzipan treats called Frutta martorana.
-The pupi di zucchero, thought to be an Arabic cultural import, are often found in the shapes of folkloric characters who represent humanized versions of the souls of the dead.
-Eating the sugar dolls reflects the idea of the individual absorbing the dead and, in doing so, bringing the dead back to life within themselves on November 2.
 After gifts are shared and breakfast is enjoyed, the whole family will often visit the cemetery or burial site bearing flowers.
 They will light candles and play amongst the graves to thank the deceased for the gifts, before enjoying a hearty feast.
 The tradition holds that the spirits of the deceased will remain with the family to enjoy a day of feasting and merriment.

-Sicilian author Andrea Camilleri recounts his Giorno dei Morti experience as boy, as well as the negative cultural impact that WWII era American influence had on the long-held tradition:
+In Sicily, families enjoy special day of the dead cakes and cookies that are made into symbolic shapes such as skulls and finger bones.
+The "sweets of the dead" are a marzipan treats called frutta martorana.